Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 group them into different categories according to the attribute values taken by related samples.

-In other words, it's cluster hunting season.
+It's cluster hunting season.

-Clusters are like truffles.
+Clusters are the truffles of your dataset, waiting to be found and finely grated over your analysis.
 And like any good fungus hunter knows, the first task is getting the right hog: one with a keen sense of smell, a lust tempered by perspicacity, a snout for rooting but a maw you can muzzle.
 Ok, I may have lost the thread of the analogy there, but the hogs we're talking about are